siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 Here is the [Node.js download](https://nodejs.org/en/) if you want to run it locally to familiarize yourslef with it/develop with it.
 For this tutorial, you actually don't need Node.js installed on your computer because of the magic of docker ![Docker ryu](../images/docker-ryu.png)

 ## If Using Proxy
-If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA) and have set your http_proxy, https_proxy, and no_proxy variables for your environment as specified there.
+If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your http_proxy, https_proxy, and no_proxy variables for your environment as specified there.
 Also note that for all docker run commands add the -e for each of the proxy environment variables as specified in that 0-ProxyPSA document.

 ## ICP Node.js Sample
 From the main directory for this `MultiArchDockerICP` tutorial go into `icp-nodejs-sample` directory.
 Here, open up the `Dockerfile`.
-The code for this project comes from [ibm-cloud-private-nodejs-sample](https://github.com/ibm-developer/icp-nodejs-sample)Let's see what we got here folks.
+The code for this project comes from [ibm-cloud-private-nodejs-sample](https://github.com/ibm-developer/icp-nodejs-sample).
+Let's see what we got here folks.

 ![Node.js-icp-sample-Docker](../images/icp-nodejs-sample-Dockerfile.png)